rajaluxanaa-coder/Personalized-Fitness-Plan-Generator/Milestone 1 /README.txt

- FitPlan-AI - Milestone 1: Fitness Profile & BMI Calculator
+Personalized-FitPlan-AI-Generator  -  Milestone 1: Fitness Profile & BMI Calculator

 📌 Objective
 The objective of this milestone is to create an interactive **Fitness Profile & BMI Calculator** application that allows users to: